Anti-austerity ballot backlash rattles euro zone

-ATHENS/PARIS An anti-austerity backlash by voters in Greece and France shook the euro zone on Monday, causing jitters for the euro currency and stock markets amid deepening doubts about whether Greece has a future in the single currency.
+ATHENS/PARIS An anti-austerity backlash by voters in Greece and France shook the euro zone on Monday, causing jitters for the euro currency and stock markets amid deepening doubts about whether Greece has a future in the single currency area.

-Greece, where Europe's sovereign debt crisis began in 2009, slid into turmoil after an election on Sunday boosted left and right-wing fringe parties, stripping the two mainstream parties that backed a painful EU/IMF bailout of their parliamentary majority.
+Greece, where Europe's sovereign debt crisis began in 2009, plunged into turmoil after a general election boosted far-left and far-right splinter groups, stripping mainstream parties that back a painful EU/IMF bailout of their parliamentary majority.

-Uncertainty over whether the country could avert bankruptcy and stay in the euro deepened on Monday when Antonis Samaras, leader of the conservative New Democracy party which won the biggest share of the vote, failed within hours to cobble together a government.
+That raised questions over whether the country could avert bankruptcy and stay in the euro as Antonis Samaras, leader of the conservative New Democracy party which won the biggest share of the vote, struggled to cobble together a government.

-Samaras had had three days to form a coalition.
-However, his call for a national unity government to keep Greece in the euro zone but renegotiate the bailout programme fell on deaf ears.
+Samaras, who has three days to try to form a coalition, called for a national unity government to keep Greece in the euro zone but renegotiate the bailout programme.

-Rebuffed by a string of anti-bailout parties, Samaras admitted defeat shortly after President Karolos Papoulias had given him the mandate to negotiate a coalition.

-"It was impossible," he told reporters.
-"I handed back the mandate."
-Next in line to try to form a government will be Left Coalition leader Alexis Tsipras, whose party came second on a platform of rejecting the austerity conditions of Greece's latest bailout programme.

 However, European Commission spokesman Amadeu Altafaj said: "Full and timely implementation of the programme is of the essence in order to meet the targets and (reach) sustainability of the Greek debt.

 But she also made clear there could be no renegotiation of a fiscal discipline treaty.
-Hollande has said France will not ratify it unless measures are added to promote economic growth.
+Hollande has said France will not ratify it unless it is augmented with growth-promoting measures.

 "We in Germany are of the opinion, and so am I personally, that the fiscal pact is not negotiable.
 It has been negotiated and has been signed by 25 countries," Merkel told journalists.